-All commercial businesses in Delaware will be required to participate in a comprehensive recycling program no later than January 1, 2014.
+As of January 1, 2014, all commercial businesses in Delaware are required to participate in a comprehensive recycling program.
 This includes for-profit and not-for profit retail or wholesale stores, offices, food service establishments, warehouses, and other manufacturing, industrial or processing activities, and institutions such as social, charitable, educational, healthcare, professional and government services.

 Please see the list below for information on recycling grants, toolkits to help your commercial business recycle, the Recycling Public Advisory Council, and other recycling information.